 Plan and regulate for climate resilience and adaptation.
-The integration of a ‘climate lens’ across existing state planning and regulations can help meet the GWSA’s resilience and adaptation goals via existing efforts.
+The integration of a ‘climate lens’ across existing state, regional, and municipal planning efforts and regulations can help meet the GWSA’s resilience and adaptation goals via existing efforts.
 Likewise, increasing an awareness of other climate change efforts and climate action across state agencies and employees and creating power-balanced spaces for communication among staff from multiple levels could increase synergy among goals, education, and work across the State of Vermont agencies who will implement the recommendations of the Climate Action Plan.

 Establish "climate resilience zones" informed by existing data, bolstered with new research/science, to identify locations that have high resilience potential for both the natural and built environments and use to inform land use development and regulations

-Per the formula in statute, fully fund Regional Planning Commissions (RPCs)Create resilience and
+Per the formula in statute, fully fund Regional Planning Commissions (RPCs) to ensure sufficient capacity necessary to address climate change in regional and municipal plans.

+Direct the Legislature to authorize development and implementation of a Statewide Land Use Plan.
+In doing so, the Legislature should clarify how and if a State Land Use Plan informs or directs land use planning, policy and regulation at the local, regional, and state level.

+If a State Land Use Plan is authorized, explore creation of a State Planning Office and/or other potential structures within the executive branch to implement the Plan at the state level.

+Create a mechanism, position or body within the Executive Branch to ensure coordinated climate action across state government with just transitions and environmental justice expertise.
+This inter-agency body or mechanism is intended to connect actions beyond the scope of the Climate Action Plan implementation, with a goal of ensuring effective communication across agencies that work together to promote climate change mitigation/adaptation/resilience and adding a consistent climate lens to the myriad of regulatory and funding programs.